One of my favorite philosophical dilemmas is Zeno’s dichotomy paradox. You may have heard it before! A version of it goes something like this:

 But before we discuss some strategies to help you increase the relevance of your content, it’s important that we understand how the marketplace is changing and why it matters more than ever to focus on content relevance.

 The trouble at hand is that competition is increasing for professional services firms.
-In fact, in the Hinge Research Institute’s last three High Growth Studies, increased competition in the marketplace has been named the leading threat faced by the fastest growing firms.
+In fact, in the Hinge Research Institute’s last four High Growth Studies, increased competition in the marketplace has been named a leading threat faced by the fastest growing firms.

 - Visibility of professional services firms is up 41.7%

 - Professional services firms have improved their reputations by 10.8

 - Buyer loyalty has sunk to a historic low, down nearly 2%

 But among these findings, one of the most staggering changes is in how the relevancy of services provided by professional services firms has increased.
 In Figure 1, we see that more than ever, today’s buyers are looking for firms that can solve their biggest problems—and they believe that professional services firms like yours can solve them.